5 Effective Essential Oils for Cramps

 If you are new to making your own oil, start by making very small amounts until you find what seems to work best for you.
 Don’t be afraid to try combining oils that work best for you.

-Cream In Glass Bottle
+Cream in Glass Bottle

 Next, we’ll talk about carrier oils.
 You may have heard the term “carrier oils” at one point or another.
 Carrier oils are neutral oils like olive oil, grapeseed oil, jojoba oil, almond oil, shea butter, avocado oil, and coconut oil.